Robert De Niro as Neil McCauley, professional armed robber

 Neil's in a Lincoln Town car, gray suit, white shirt, no tie.

-The fit is large without the extremely baggy look that was fashionable in the mid-1990s.
-The wide, padded shoulders and double-breasted cut of the jacket make Neil look imposing.
+The fit is large without the extremely baggy look that was fashionable in the mid-1990s, possibly from the French fashion label Yves Saint Laurent according to the Harry Ransom Center costume inventory.
+The wide, padded shoulders and double-breasted cut of the jacket contribute to Neil’s subtly imposing silhouette.

 Go Big or Go Home